 Geneva Call also responds to requests from ANSAs to help build their knowledge of, and capacities to implement international humanitarian norms, such as through providing training and technical advice.
 In addition, the organization may also provide other assistance and services within communities where ANSAs operate.

-Since its creation in 2000, Geneva Call has engaged in dialogue with some 90 ANSAs worldwide.
+Since its creation in 2000, Geneva Call has engaged in dialogue with more than 100 ANSAs worldwide.
 The key tool of engagement that Geneva Call uses is an innovative instrument known as the Deed of Commitment, which allows ANSAs to undertake to respect specific international humanitarian norms.
 63 ANSAs have signed Deeds of Commitment to date and have overall respected their obligations.
 A number of other ANSAs have taken steps to bring their policies and behaviour into line with international standards.

 Geneva Call is one of the world’s leading organizations in the field of humanitarian engagement with ANSAs.
 Its unique approach, centered on the issue-specific Deeds of Commitment, has been recognized as a successful model by the UN Secretary-General in his reports on the protection of civilians in armed conflict.